WencesVillegasMarset/aws-saa-c02-notes/README.md

 This is not transitive, meaning that if a VPC1 and VPC2 are peered and VPC1 has a NAT Gateway, VPC2 cant access the internet via it's peer connection and then gateway.

+**Transit Gateway**:

+* interconnect your virtual private clouds (VPCs) and on-premises networks through a central hub.
+* This simplifies your network and puts an end to complex peering relationships.
+* As you expand globally, inter-Region peering connects AWS Transit Gateways together using the AWS global network
+* It acts as a cloud router – each new connection is only made once.
+* Your data is automatically encrypted, and never travels over the public internet.

+Pricing:

+* you are charged for the number of connections that you make to the Transit Gateway per hour and the amount of traffic that flows through AWS Transit Gateway.
+* Per connection and per GB.

 **NAT**

 THIS IS A IPV4 ONLY SERVICE, for IPv6 traffic use *egress-only Internet gateway*.